Who is the Spokane Hoops Elite Basketball League, formerly Spokane AAU?

-After the Open Registration Period deadline, completed team rosters are frozen until October 24.
-From this date through October 28, only non-rostered players may be added to increase roster size up to a maximum of twelve players during the designated 2016-2017 Player Addition Period.
+After the Open Registration Period deadline, completed team rosters are frozen until October 22.
+From this date through October 26, only non-rostered players may be added to increase roster size up to a maximum of twelve players during the designated 2017-2018 Player Addition Period.
 Please remember that all rostered players are committed to that team for the duration of the League season and may not switch teams.
-Players may only be rostered on one Spokane AAU League or Tournament team.
+Players may only be rostered on one Spokane Hoops EBL or Tournament team.
 Teams are grade-based and players may play a grade up, but are not allowed to play down, no age exceptions.

 If you require additional player forms, please contact the League Office.
 All players added to teams during this period must be accompanied by a written request from the coach.

 The players added during the Add Period will be eligible to participate in all twelve (12) of the scheduled league games as well as the three (3) tournaments.